exbuddha/pond/README.md

     # look for any hanging signal process
     ps

-    # evaluate this command in terminal to attempt to terminate all signal processes
+    # try to terminate all signal processes
-    SIG=0 ./run exit
+    SIG=0 SIGPID=0 ./run exit
     ```

   - Press `F8` to evaluate the command line.